-Basically, you want big, big chunks of butter: cut the sticks horizontally, so you've got pieces about a quarter inch thick and as long as your butter stick.
+Basically, you want big, big chunks of butter: Cut the sticks horizontally, so you've got pieces about a quarter inch thick and as long as your butter stick.

 They'll break up a bit in the mixer, but you're really trying to keep long flakes of butter that will be distributed throughout the dough (mimicking the effect of a solid sheet of butter in classic puff pastry).

-Use the Blitz Puff Pastry recipe.
+Use my Blitz Puff Pastry recipe.

 - 1¼ cups cake flour

 - 1¼ cups cold butter, cut into tablespoon-sized pieces

 - 1¼ cups cold water

 - In a large bowl, stir together the cake flour, bread flour, salt and white sugar.
 Stir in the chunks of butter so that each one is completely coated in flour.
 Combine the cold water and lemon juice.
 Make a well and add the liquid (the tablespoon of lemon juice or vinegar helps tenderize the dough and keep it from oxidizing or turning gray).
 Stir into the bowl while lightly tossing the ingredients to moisten them evenly, keeping the butter pieces large.
 Gather the dough into a ball.